secretengineer/AutoWater-Plant-Shop-Soil-Monitor/README.md

 **⭐ Star this project if you find it useful! ⭐**

-*Made with ❤️ for the plant-loving community*
+*Made for the plant-loving community*

-**© 2024-2025 SecretEngineer.
+**© 2024-2025 Pat Ryan Things LLC.
 Released under the MIT License.**

 </div>